zertyz/reactive-messaging/README.md

 ## Production-ready?

-This crate is already being used successfully in production for both Textual (`ron`) and Fixed Binary (`mmap`), supporting ~11 million messages per day per instance.
+This crate is currently being used successfully in production for both Textual (`ron`) and Fixed Binary (`mmap`), supporting 380 msgs/s per instance, with 0.0% CPU overhead -- please check the "Flood Example" to measure base system resources needed for an arbitrary msgs/s load.

 We will formally claim "Production ready" once the book is ready and more tests and examples are made.